Spatial-Data-Science-and-GEO-AI-Lab/.github/profile/README.md

 ## Spatial Data Science and Geo-Intelligence (SDGI) Lab!

 This organization hosts repositories created as part of the lab's research activities.
-The Lab is based on the Department of Human Geography and Spatial Planning, Utrecht University, led by Dr SM Labib.
+The Lab is based on the **Department of Human Geography and Spatial Planning, Utrecht University**, led by Dr SM Labib.
 Details of the lab activities will follow...!

 <!--